 (1) Fees may be paid in cash at the time they are earned, or deferred, at the election of the director.
 Non-management directors may irrevocably elect deferral into an interestbearing cash account or into the ITT Stock Fund, which is a tracking fund that invests in Company stock.
+For periods after 2020, directors are no longer allowed to defer their cash retainers.

 (2) Awards are made in RSUs and they reflect a grant date fair value computed in accordance with GAAP.
-The grant date fair value of the RSUs granted to Mr. MacInnis on May 23, 2018, the date of our 2018 Annual Meeting, was \$162,523.
-The grant date fair value of the RSUs granted to the other non-management directors on May 23, 2018 was \$100,031.
-The closing price of ITT stock on that date was \$53.78.
-The equity component of the non-management director compensation program was increased from \$90,000 to \$100,000 in May 2016 after a review by Pay Governance of market comparison data.
+The grant date fair value of the RSUs granted on May 22, 2019 was based on the ITT stock closing price of \$59.36.
+The stock award component of the non-management director compensation program was increased from \$100,000 to \$125,000 in May 2019 after a review by Pay Governance of market comparison data.
+Non-management directors may elect to defer the receipt of their RSUs until a later date or when they leave the Board.